Phase-Sensitive Measurements on a Fermi-Hubbard Quantum Processor: Discussion and Outlook

+We demonstrate that it is possible to find hardware-native pulse sequences that realize ITE on the plaquettes.
+Thereby, we restrict the allowed parameter range of the tunneling to values that can be implemented experimentally.
+We provide the optimization code in~\cite{ITEcode}, which may be readily adapted for different goals: to make the pulse more robust to perturbations (cf.~Ref.~\cite{mark_efficiently_2024}), to better suppress band excitations, or to account for limited bandwidth of control electronics.
 If the classical computational effort to find a unitary representation of the ITE becomes prohibitively large, another avenue is to go beyond initial plaquette states and consider arbitrarily entangled initial states.
-This generalization allows one to increase the overlap of the initial state with low-energy eigenstates of the Fermi–Hubbard Hamiltonian, but requires a more involved experimental protocol using auxiliary degrees of freedom and postselection, as prescribed in~\cite{schiffer_hardware-efficient_2025}.
+This generalization allows one to increase the overlap of the initial state with low-energy eigenstates of the Fermi–Hubbard Hamiltonian, but requires a more involved experimental protocol using auxiliary degrees of freedom and postselection, as prescribed in Ref.~\cite{schiffer_hardware-efficient_2025}.
 The necessary (locally) controlled operations can be realized on a fermionic quantum processor through auxiliary fermionic spins instead of qubits.
+Effectively, this constitutes an effective trade-off between a more restrictive class of initial states with a simpler experimental protocol, or a method for arbitrary initial states with additional practical challenges.

-The methods presented in this paper show a practical application of the ITE algorithm~\cite{yang_phase-sensitive_2024} to complex Loschmidt echoes on Fermi–Hubbard quantum simulators.
+The methods presented in this paper show a practical application of the ITE algorithm~\cite{yang_phase-sensitive_2024} to complex-valued Loschmidt echoes on Fermi–Hubbard quantum simulators.
 The amplitude of the Loschmidt echo can already be reliably probed in current experiments on quantum simulators~\cite{Karch_probing_2025}, and our proposal has very few additional requirements to implement short ITE.
 Moreover, the required superlattice has already been demonstrated in recent experiments~\cite{xu_neutral-atom_2025, bojovic_high-fidelity_2025}.
 Therefore, the protocol described here could be immediately employed on current quantum hardware.
-Access to complex Loschmidt echoes opens up a broad range of new applications for quantum simulators: here, we use Loschmidt echoes to probe spectral properties such as the ground state energy.
+Access to complex-valued Loschmidt echoes opens up a broad range of new applications for quantum simulators: here, we use Loschmidt echoes to probe spectral properties such as the ground state energy.
 The methods can also be used to lessen the requirement for very accurate state preparation by realizing an effective filter on the target state, and they also enable the computation of observables at thermal equilibrium~\cite{lu_algorithms_2021}.
 Together, our results contribute to advancing quantum simulation for fermionic quantum simulators beyond current capabilities.